lee-messi/lee-messi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a fifth year PhD Candidate in the [Division of Computational and Data Sciences](https://datasciences.wustl.edu/) at Washington University in St. Louis (WashU).
-I am part of the Psychological & Brain Sciences Track, doing research at the Diversity Science Lab.
-My advisors are [Calvin K. Lai](https://scholar.google.com/citations?hl=en&user=Nkkrs_YAAAAJ) in the Department of Psychology at Rutgers University and [Jacob M. Montgomery](https://scholar.google.com/citations?user=GaWC-J4AAAAJ) in the Political Sciences Department at WashU.
+Hi!
+I'm Messi H.J.
+Lee.
+In May of 2025, I completed my PhD in Computational and Data Sciences at Washington University in St. Louis (WashU).
+During my PhD, I was adivsed by two amazing advisors–[Calvin K. Lai](https://scholar.google.com/citations?hl=en&user=Nkkrs_YAAAAJ) in the Department of Psychology at Rutgers University and [Jacob M. Montgomery](https://scholar.google.com/citations?user=GaWC-J4AAAAJ) in the Political Sciences Department at WashU.

-My research focuses on applying text-as-data methodologies to measure stereotyping in Large- and Vision-Language Models.
-Recently, I've shifted my attention to measuring [implicit bias in reasoning models](https://arxiv.org/abs/2503.11572).
-In this work, we discovered that reasoning models require significantly more computational resources to process association-incompatible pairings (e.g., men-family & women-career) compared to association-compatible ones (e.g., men-career & women-family).
+My research focuses on the intersection between Artificial Intelligence and social psychology where I evaluate stereotyping in AI models.
+I recently completed work looking at [implicit bias in reasoning models](https://arxiv.org/abs/2503.11572) where we discover that reasoning models require significantly more computational resources to process association-incompatible information (e.g., men-family & women-career) compared to association-compatible information (e.g., men-career & women-family).
 This finding suggests that even advanced AI systems exhibit processing patterns analogous to human implicit bias.

-After completing my PhD in May of 2025, I intend to fulfill my military service obligation in South Korea as a Technical Research Personnel (전문연구요원), preferably continuing research in the areas of AI Bias and Computational Social Science.
-If there are any relevant opportunities I should know about, please feel free to send me an email at: hojunlee[at]wustl[dot]edu.
+I am currently in South Korea fulfilling my military service obligation as a technical research personnel (전문연구요원) developing AI models for pathology and doing research related to bias in pathology-related AI models.
+If you would like collaborate on topics related to AI bias and stereotyping, feel free to reach out to me at hojunlee1012[at]gmail[dot]com.